Landscape designer and all-season Up-Island girl, Tara Gayle, sips strawberry horchata

 Homemade soba noodles and light seasoned vegetables in dashi float between two sensory spheres.
 The first is solid with herbaceous and deep forest flavor at first bite in the pleasant snap of soba and bursts of crisp, barely pickled, delicately sliced okra, and cucumbers.
 The second sphere commences with a liquid rush and unfolding sensations of salt, faint sweet, and mysterious dark caramel and citrus pooling in a cool dark broth.
 Dive in.

 Toasted-Oat Banana Bread

-Not many overripe bananas end up on our counter—we generally consume them on the greenish side and in rapid succession.
-But because this bread outdoes any raw banana, even a great one, sacrificing an entire bunch to a loaf pan was easy.
-Assembled with Anson Mills pastry and toasted oat flours and a full pound of peeled bananas, this bread brought local landscapers and growers to our cottage on a regular basis during baking tests.
-And it is so easy!
-A couple of mixing bowls and a rubber spatula gets the job done.
-Moist to the nth power and crisp all around from the oat flour used to dredge the pan, this bread (which is essentially a cake) loves coffee, tea, milk, cognac—and butter.
+Not many overripe bananas end up on our counter—discipline alone allowed them to advance to the rotting edge.
+But because the bread is so much more than even a great raw banana, sacrificing an entire bunch to a loaf pan was easy.
+Baked using Anson Mills pastry and toasted oat flours, and a pound of peeled bananas, this bread had local landscapers and growers dropping by our cottage on a regular basis during baking trials.
+You need only a couple of mixing bowls and a rubber spatula to throw it together.
+Moist to the nth power and crisp all around from the oat flour used to dredge the pan, this bread (which is essentially a cake) loves coffee, tea, milk—and cognac.